 The decimal point plays a significant role in decimal notation.
 It separates the whole part from the decimal part.

-This recognition of the role of the units digit is evidenced by the name prefixes given to the place value of the digits on either side of the unit.
-Thus, tenths represent a quantity ten times smaller than the unit.
+This recognition of the role of the ones digit is evidenced by the name prefixes given to the place value of the digits on either side of it.
+Thus, tenths represent a quantity ten times smaller than one and tens are ten times bigger.

 Knowledge: Algorithm

-Algorithms are sets of rules and ordered actions needed to solve an addition, subtraction, multiplication or division.
+Algorithms are sets of rules and ordered actions needed to perform an addition, subtraction, multiplication or division.
 In simple terms, an algorithm is the "recipe" for an operation.
-(Kilpatrick, Swafford, & Findell, 2001, p.
-103)
+(Kilpatrick, Swafford and Findell, 2001, p.
+103).

 Standardized method for performing an operation.